Universal literacy has always been our first and foremost goal.

 What started with a single preschool in the slums of Mumbai has evolved into a national network reaching 58 million children and youth through literacy and vocational programs in 21 Indian states, establishing Pratham as one of the top non-governmental organizations dedicated to fostering universal literacy.

 But Pratham’s work doesn’t end at India’s borders.
 By sharing its knowledge and experience with other NGOs, Pratham continues to further the movement of citizen-led assessments, which it originated twelve years ago with the Annual Status of Education Report (ASER).
 Arguably Pratham’s most influential contribution to education policy, the ASER model has taken root in fourteen countries on three continents.
 Collectively, these efforts reach a million children across the globe annually.

 Pratham has expanded to become a global presence in six other countries, including the US, where we raise awareness and mobilize financial resources for our work in India.
 Our non-profit arm, Pratham USA, ranks among the top American charities, consistently earning a four-star ranking from Charity Navigator.

 We are a recognized leader.

-Our contributions to education have been internationally recognized with major accolades including the Asia Game Changer Award, the BBVA Frontiers of Knowledge Award, the WISE Prize for Education, the Henry R. Kravis Leadership Prize and the Skoll Award for Social Entrepreneurship.
+Our contributions to education have been internationally recognized with major accolades including the Asia Game Changer Award, the BBVA Frontiers of Knowledge Award, the WISE Prize for Education, the Henry R. Kravis Leadership Prize, the Skoll Award for Social Entrepreneurship, and most recently the LUI Che Woo Prize.

 Pratham announces leadership transition—Dr. Rukmini Banerji takes the reins as Pratham CEO from Dr. Madhav Chavan.